 I’ve seen some really classy military spouses in my time as a military wife and military girlfriend.
 And I do mean classy in a literal, non-sarcastic way.
-They seem to have it beautifully together.
+They seem to have it together (mostly).
 They know the rules of military life like the back of their hand.

 Meanwhile I’m over hear in the corner secretly wishing there was a handbook for all this stuff.
 I just want to keep it all straight, and I definitely don’t want to piss anyone off or get my husband in trouble.

 Over the past few years, I’ve humbly learned a little bit about what it means to be a military spouse with manners—classy.
-And I hate to admit that I’ve learned a few of these things by actually messing up the rules.
-Eeps!
+And I hate to admit that I’ve learned a few of these things by messing up the rules (regularly).
 Good thing people seem to have a bit of grace if you don’t always know what you’re doing.

 This list doesn’t contain every single best etiquette practice, but it’s the basics.
 Here are a few things classy military spouses know well and stick to in military life: